 Suspected violations of this policy shall be referred to the individual's Supervisor, Chair, Director or Associate Dean or Associate Vice President, who shall review the matter and if warranted, refer the matter to the COM Compliance for investigation.
 COM Compliance may consult the COM Industry Relations Committee before advising the Dean or other senior management on proposed enforcement actions, as appropriate.
-Violations of this policy by COM Personnel may result in the following actions (or in any combination), depending upon the seriousness of the violation, whether the violation is a first or repeat offense, whether the violator knowingly violated the policy or attempted to hide the violation and other appropriate considerations: (a) counseling of the individual involved; (b) written reprimand, entered into the violator's employment or faculty record; (c) banning the violator from any further outside engagements for a period of time; (d) requiring that the violator to complete additional training on conflicts of interest; (f) removing the violator from supervision of trainees or students; (g) revoking the individual's Pegasus Health clinical privileges; (h) fines; and/or (i) termination for cause.
+Violations of this policy by COM Personnel may result in the following actions (or in any combination), depending upon the seriousness of the violation, whether the violation is a first or repeat offense, whether the violator knowingly violated the policy or attempted to hide the violation and other appropriate considerations: (a) counseling of the individual involved; (b) written reprimand, entered into the violator's employment or faculty record; (c) banning the violator from any further outside engagements for a period of time; (d) requiring that the violator return any monies received from the improper outside relationship; (e) requiring the violator to complete additional training on conflicts of interest; (f) removing the violator from supervision of trainees or students; (g) revoking the individual's Pegasus Health clinical privileges; (h) fines; and/or (i) termination for cause.